rizitis/custom-config/README.md

 it should be like this:`mkinitrd -k 6.5.2 blabla...`

-When finish you can updated boot loader, grub or elilo...
+When finish you can update boot loader, grub or elilo...

 This is for grub:
 ```